dbgate/dbgate.github.io/_docs/scripting.md

 [Documentation of API](https://dbgate.org/docs/apidoc.html)

+## Generating script from DbGate
+Lot of DbGate features are internally implemented with scripting interface.
+So when you are using some export-like operation, there is somewhere "Generate Shell script" button, which generates nodejs script for you.

+If you want to use nodejs script for exporting, you could use following steps:
+* Right click on table, choose "Export/Export advanced"
+* Configure your export
+* Choose "Generate script" at the bottom toolbar.
+Now you could edit the JS script and run it inside DbGate
+* If you choose "Copy nodejs script" at the button toolbar, you could save this to js file and run it with [nodejs](https://nodejs.org/) installed on your computer

 ## Example 1 - export table to CSV
 This is simple example, we are using `tableReader` from `dbgateApi` package and writer from `dbgate-plugin-csv`.
 Also `dbgate-plugin-mysql` is required, because we are using engine parameter `mysql@dbgate-plugin-mysql`
 ```js